raghav7203/Data-Structures-with-java/README.md

 # Data-Structures-with-java
-Basic programs related to singly and doubly linkedlist in java.
+Basic programs related to singly,doubly and circular linkedlist in java.
+It helps you to be familiar with the syntax and basic concepts